 Ingredients:

 - 4-5 pounds - boneless top round or eye-of-round, cut crosswise very thin in slices aprox.
-3” x 5”
+3” x 5”- Salt and pepper

 - 1 lb. - sliced bacon